-NSW government: Huge fines for ‘deplorable’ signs among tough new nazi laws
+NSW Government: Huge fines for ‘deplorable’ signs among tough new nazi laws

 Anti-Semitic extremists who display nazi symbols outside Jewish schools, a synagogue or a Holocaust museum face a $22,000 fine or two years in jail under new laws being introduced in NSW after an offensive banner was displayed outside Parliament House.

-Attorney-General Michael Daley on Wednesday announced the Crimes Act 1900 will be amended to increase fines for those who indicated support for nazi ideology in public without a reasonable excuse.
+Attorney-General Michael Daley on Wednesday announced the Crimes Act 1900 will be amended to increase fines for those who indicated their support for nazi ideology in public without a reasonable excuse.

 Stronger penalties – up to two years’ imprisonment or a $22,000 fine – will apply to someone who commits this offence near a synagogue, Jewish school or the Sydney Jewish Museum in Darlinghurst, which commemorates those who died in or survived the Holocaust.